TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 };
 ```

-Creating the `named.conf.options.slave` file with the below structure will allow for setup of the dns server, similar to ns1
+Creating the `named.conf.options.slave` file with the below structure will allow for setup of the DNS server, similar to ns1

 ```yml
 acl "trusted" {